pradeeshkumareu/Object-detection--ID-Card/README.md

 Download the pre-trained YOLO model (id_card_v5.pt) from the provided source or train your own model and place it in the project directory.
 Run the Script:

-Execute the script using Python: bash
+Execute the script using Python
-Copy code
-python your_script_name.py

 View Results:

 The webcam feed will open in a window displaying detected ID cards, bounding boxes, confidence scores, and calculated distances.